Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Introduction

 \section{Introduction}

 In recent years, the proliferation of large-area, untargeted sky surveys has led to the discovery of new types of transients associated with the nuclei of their host galaxies.
-These have included tidal disruption events \citep[TDEs; e.g.,][]{holoien14b,holoien16b, holoien16c,holoien19b,holoien19c,velzen21,hinkle21a}, unusual accretion events in active galactic nuclei \citep[AGNs; e.g.,][]{shappee14,wyrzykowski17,trakhtenbrot19a,frederick20}, and other outbursts whose origins cannot be definitively determined \citep[e.g.,][]{neustadt20,hinkle21c}.
-These events, which typically involve accretion onto a supermassive black hole (SMBH), allow us to study BHs and accretion physics in novel ways and in galaxies that are otherwise quiescent.
+These have included tidal disruption events \edit1{(TDEs; see \citealt{saxton20} and \citealt{velzen20} for recent reviews)}, unusual accretion events in active galactic nuclei \citep[AGNs; e.g.,][]{shappee14,wyrzykowski17,trakhtenbrot19a,frederick20}, and other outbursts whose origins cannot be definitively determined \citep[e.g.,][]{kankare17,neustadt20,hinkle21c}. \edit1{These events, particularly the last two groups, can be difficult to classify and interpret.
+They often involve unusual transient phenomena; atypical, large-scale changes to formerly stable accretion systems; or even a combination of these, such as a supernova (SN) or TDE occurring in or around an existing AGN and affecting the accretion flow.
+With these being rarer phenomena and a lack of prioritization of nuclear sources until recently, there can be few observations or simulations to use for comparison to new observations, making the classification of each individual event difficult.
+Regardless of the specific origin of each event, however, nuclear outbursts usually} involve accretion onto a supermassive black hole (SMBH). \edit1{They thus} allow us to study BHs and accretion physics in novel ways and in galaxies that are otherwise quiescent.

-Since many of these transients are flagged for detailed study as TDEs, they often have several observational characteristics of TDEs.
-These include a strong blue ultraviolet (UV) continuum with broad Balmer and/or helium emission lines in their spectra, relatively smooth light curves that remain bright for a year or more, and, in some cases, hard or soft X-ray emission (see \citealt{velzen20} and \citealt{saxton20} for reviews).
+\edit1{These transients are typically flagged for detailed study by TDE searches, and because of this} they often have several observational characteristics of TDEs.
+These include a strong blue ultraviolet (UV) continuum with broad Balmer and/or helium emission lines in their spectra, relatively smooth light curves that remain bright for a year or more, and, in some cases, hard or soft X-ray emission \citep[e.g.,][]{saxton20,velzen20}.
 As only a few dozen of these outbursts have been identified, each additional discovery allows for new observations that can refine our physical understanding of these events and make them better probes of SMBHs and accretion physics.